anoma/nspec/docs/architecture-2/types/EngineFamily.juvix.md

     With each different election or kind of voters, we obtain a new engine instance, while the underlining voting system, the voting engine family, remains the same.

+!!! note

+    Both the `EngineFamily` and `Engine` types are parameterised by several types.
+When not used in the context of a new engine family declaration, these types can be replaced by the unit type `Unit`.